 - Dried herbs: peppermint, spearmint, citronella, lemongrass, catnip, lavender, etc. I recommend using at least one herb from the mint family.

-- Boil 1 cup of water and add 3-4 TBSP of dried herbs total in any combination from the above.
-I use 1 TBSP each of peppermint, spearmint, catnip and lavender, and also throw in a couple of dried cloves.
+- Boil 1 cup of water and add 3-4 tablespoons of dried herbs total in any combination from the above.
+I use 1 tablespoon each of peppermint, spearmint, catnip and lavender, and also throw in a couple of dried cloves.

 - Mix well, cover and let cool (covering is important to keep the volatile oils in!)

 - Strain herbs out and mix water with 1 cup of witch hazel or rubbing alcohol.
-Store in a spray bottle in a cool place (fridge is great because then its nice and cool!)
+Store in a spray bottle in a cool place.
+We often keep ours in the fridge for an extra cooling spray.

-- At least quart size glass jar with airtight lid
+- Quart-size or larger glass jar with airtight lid

-How to Make the Vinegar of the Four Thieves Insect Repellent:
+Vinegar of the Four Thieves Insect Repellent Instructions

 - Put the vinegar and dried herbs into large glass jar.